parimalanjan/projects_git/README.md

 # projects_git
-A  rpository of my simple work
+A  rpository of my simple work.